 Another memorial, Amar Jawan Jyoti, was added to the existing structure of India Gate after the country became independent.
 It is an arched memorial that has an eternal flame, which keeps on burning day and night.
 The everlasting flame was lighted as a mark of respect to the soldiers who laid down their lives in the India-Pakistan War of 1971.
 India Gate is encircled by a number of fountains, which are beautifully lit at night.
 The monument should be visited after dusk when it is magnificently floodlit.

 10 Interesting Facts about India Gate

-1. India Gate has a height of 43 meters, is the largest war memorial in the world.
+1. India Gate has a height of 43 meters and is the largest war memorial in the world.
 The entire structure is made of marble stone and the words written on it are in yellow sandstone.

 2. Do you know India Gate is India War Memorial was formerly known as Kingsway in ancient times and its design was designed by Sir Edward Lutyens.